full control of your digital advertising. Try Free for 14 Days

 The first harbinger of the digital revolution in the ad tech landscape was the invention of the first ad server in 1995 by FocaLink Media Services.
 It was followed by the success of Doubleclick, an ad network and ad server rolled into one which would later become the Google Ad Manager.
 Ad serving technology meant the end of manual ad placement — and the beginning of the era of automated advertising and ad tech industry growth.

 From the launch of Google AdWords and first ad exchanges to the rise of real-time bidding — it's been a long haul.
-An adtech landscape ecosystem was enriched by DSPs, DMPs, SSPs, etc. It will add up a number of other ad tech tools like CDPs and 1st-party tracking platforms after the future shutdown of 3rd-party cookies that will be completed by 2024.
+An adtech landscape ecosystem was enriched by DSPs, DMPs, SSPs, etc. It will add up a number of other ad tech tools like CDPs and 1st-party tracking platforms after the future shutdown of 3rd-party cookies that was completed in 2025.
+Ad buying used to mean phone calls, spreadsheets, and handshake deals — programmatic flipped that into a millisecond auction happening 10 billion times a day.
+Digital advertising campaigns...

 As for the major role of ad tech in today's advertising industry, here are three highlights: